eliranmal/styli.sh/README.md

 ## overview

-_styli.sh_ is a formatting tool for shell programs.
+_styli.sh_ is a formatting tool for shell programs, which provides a collection of utility functions and tags for text styling.
 it also has the ability to render the formatted output to a file, or convert this output to a different format on the fly.